hiteshjoshi1/commands/kubernetes/kubernetes_arch.md

 ### Deployments
 Deployments manage stateless services running on your cluster (as opposed to for example StatefulSets which do manage stateful services).
 Their purpose is to keep a set of identical pods running and upgrade them in a controlled way.
 For example, if you say 5 replica's over 3 node then some nodes have more than one replica of your app running.
 ReplicationController old way of doing Deployments.
 ### DaemonSets
 DaemonSets manage groups of replicated Pods.
 However, DaemonSets attempt to adhere to a one-Pod-per-node model, either across the entire cluster or a subset of nodes.
 Daemonset will not run more than one replica per node.
-Another advantage of using Daemonset is, If you add a node to the cluster then Daemonset will automatically spawn pod on that node, which deployment will not do.
+Another advantage of using Daemonset is, if you add a node to the cluster then Daemonset will automatically spawn pod on that node, which deployment will not do.
 DaemonSets are useful for deploying ongoing background tasks that you need to run on all or certain nodes, and which do not require user intervention.
 Examples of such tasks include storage daemons like ceph, log collection daemons like fluentd, and node monitoring daemons like collectd
+Also when a node is remove, its pod will not be rescheduled in another node.

+Typical Use cases
+- Logging Aggregators
+- Load Balancers, reverse proxies, Api gateways
+- Monitong

 Lets take example you mentioned in question, why coredns is deployment and kube-proxy is daemonset?
 ```